Rough volatility, path-dependent PDEs and weak rates of convergence: Proofs of Section

 $\bullet$ We start by considering the derivatives in $x$ and for clarity we note~$X^{x}_T=X_T^{t,x,\omega}$, with~$(t,\omega)$ fixed.
 For any~$\ep>0$, notice that~$X^{x+\ep}_T-X^x_T=\ep$ hence

-Since $\phi'\in C^1$ it is also locally Lipschitz continuous which entails
+Since $\phi'\in \Cc^1$ it is also locally Lipschitz continuous which entails

-which tends to zero as~$\ep\to0$ by Assumption~\ref{assu:phipsi}(i) and~\eqref{eq:Bounds_XV}, as
+which tends to zero as~$\ep\downarrow0$ by Assumption~\ref{assu:phipsi}(i) and~\eqref{eq:Bounds_XV}, as

 This proves the expression of the first derivative.
-The second space derivative is proved in the same fashion since~$\psi''$ also belongs to~$C^1$ by assumption.\\
+The second space derivative is proved in the same fashion since~$\phi''$ also belongs to~$\Cc^1$ by assumption.\\

-$\bullet$ We turn to the pathwise derivative with respect to~$\eta\in\Ww_t$.
+$\bullet$ We turn to the Fréchet derivative; by a mild abuse of notation we will write~$\eta$ instead of~$\eta\one_{[t,T]}$ in the remainder of this proof.
 We fix $(t,x)$ and write~\eqref{eq:Xtxomega} as~$X^\omega_T$.
 For clarity, we only show the proof in the case~$\zeta=0$, the general case being analogous.
-Recall the definition of the pathwise derivative in~\eqref{eq:PathwiseDerDef}.
-Similarly as before, for any~$\ep>0$, we write
+Recall the definition of the pathwise derivative in~\eqref{eq:PathwiseDerDef}, thus the proof amounts to showing that